-Maximum investment maturity under this policy exceeds 18 months.
-As required, this investment policy was submitted to the OSTF Board for comment prior to its approval by the Clackamas County Board of Commissioners, and complies with the requirements of ORS 294.135.
+Maximum investment maturity under this policy is 36 months.
+As required, this investment policy was previously submitted to the Oregon Short Term Fund (OSTF) Board for comment prior to its approval by the Clackamas County Board of Commissioners, and complies with the requirements of ORS 294.135.